TUM-NLP/llms-limited-resources2025/README.md

 ## Datasets
 Datasets and details about both Upper Sorbian and Lower Sorbian can be found in the `Sorbian` folder.
+We recall that the WMT 2022 datasets (parallel and monolingual data) for Upper and Lower Sorbian MT can be found in [this repository](https://github.com/mariondimarco/WMT22_UnsupVeryLowResMT_Data/).

 Datasets and details about Ukrainian can be found in the `Ukrainian` folder.